Arewa100/esp32_sui_attendance/smart-contract/README.md

 - Active subscription (checked via on-chain clock)
 - Valid student address (must be registered in organization)
 - Valid `Clock` object reference
+- Student has not already checked in today (one check-in per day enforced)

 **Result**:
 - New `AttendanceRecord` object created with on-chain timestamp
 - Record transferred to organization owner
+- Last check-in day updated for the student
 - `AttendanceRecordedEvent` emitted

+**One Check-in Per Day Enforcement**:
+- The system tracks the last check-in day for each student
+- A day is calculated as `timestamp_ms / 86400000` (milliseconds per day)
+- If a student attempts to check in multiple times on the same day, the transaction will abort with error code `6` (`e_already_checked_in_today`)
+- This prevents duplicate check-ins and ensures accurate daily attendance tracking

 ### Query Functions